jacobian/djangobook.com/chapter05.rst

 But in some cases, you or your team might need to enter data manually, in which case it would be helpful to have a Web-based interface for entering and managing data.
-The :doc:`next chapter <chapter06>` covers Django's admin interface, which exists precisely for that reason.
+The :doc:`next chapter `Chapter 6`_ covers Django's admin interface, which exists precisely for that reason.

+.. _Chapter 6: chapter06.rst/